supermemoryai/supermemory/README.md

 ### Import Twitter Bookmarks

-1. Make sure you signed into supermemory and installed chrome extension
+1. Make sure you signed in to supermemory and installed chrome extension
 2. Open Twitter/X, you will see the save icon as follows

    <img width="480" alt="image" src="https://github.com/MaheshtheDev/supermemory/assets/38828053/2efb06a5-912a-48e7-ad1c-d527e7ffbc94">